rodchristiansen/gorilla-pkg/README.md

 └── build-info.yaml
 ```

-- **`build-info.yaml`**: Configuration file that specifies the installation parameters, such as the product name, version, and the files to include.
+- **`build-info.yaml`**: Configuration file that specifies the installation parameters, such as the product name, version, and the upgrade code.
 - **`payload/`**: Directory containing the files to be included in the `.msi` package.
 - **`scripts/`**: Directory containing `preinstall.bat` and `postinstall.bat` scripts to be executed before and after the installation process.